boschrexroth/node-red-contrib-ctrlx-automation/README.md

                      - fix: add more tests to handle node address with invalid symbols
 * 2024-12-06: 1.9.7  - fix: update dependencies in package-lock
                      - fix: further improve resilience on invalid data from server
+* 2025-01-27: 1.9.8  - fix: no support for raw binary data (types/datalayer/raw).
+E.g. for some Ethercat nodes, returned now as a buffer for further processing.
 ```
 ## About

 Copyright © 2020-2024 Bosch Rexroth AG.
 All rights reserved.